2 weeks of Cambodia’s villages and cities with an optional beach bolt-on!

 Unless you’re doing the fantastic beach extension you’ll be heading off today.
 Your trip ends here and your guide will be able to help you make travel arrangements.
 Be sure to swap details with your group in time to plan your next epic experience!

-The journey will take approximately 4 hours and once you’ve arrived you’ll check into a lovely guest house just 150 metres from the beach!
-You’ll have a quick location briefing before heading out as a group to explore this new destination!
-Sihanoukville offers travellers swathes of golden beaches and crystal clear waters – the perfect place to call home over the next few days!
+You’ll depart for Sihanoukville around lunchtime!
+Once you’ve arrived you’ll check into a guest house just 150 metres from the blissful beach, then it’s time for a quick briefing before you head out as a group.
+Sihanoukville is an island paradise, the perfect place to call home over the next few days!

-Sihanoukville draws in locals and travellers alike – the beachside jewel in Cambodia’s crown!
-You’ll have free time to enjoy this exotic location today, perhaps relax on one of the many beaches for a chilled day – and the chance to top up your tan!
-Culture vultures can head to Wat Leu, an ornate Buddhist temple that showcases panoramic views of the entire city.
-This evening, perhaps head to Serendipity beach which features a few beachside restaurants where you can enjoy a drink while the sea and sand provide a breathtaking backdrop!
+Explore the beachside jewel in Cambodia’s crown today!
+Culture vultures can head to Wat Leu, an ornate Buddhist temple that showcases panoramic views of the entire city, or why not enjoy a chilled day and top up that tan!
+This evening, perhaps head to Serendipity beach which features a few beachside restaurants to enjoy a drink against the breathtaking backdrop of sand and sea.

-You’ll head back to Sihanoukville this morning to return to your guest house.
-There’ll be plenty of time freshen up and get out and about before your final party tonight where you’ll say goodbye to Sihanoukville in style!
+Today, head back to Sihanoukville to freshen up at your guest house before a final party tonight!
 This is the perfect chance to have fun with your group before heading back to Phnom Penh tonight – and don’t worry, we’ve got a late start tomorrow morning!

 Your tour ends today!
-It’s been a magical whirlwind of adventure – from beachside bliss to rewarding volunteering and spectacular sightseeing!
 Whether you’re travelling onwards or heading home your guide will be able to assist you with your travel arrangements.
 We hope to see you again for your next big adventure!

 Accommodation & Meals